Small House Bliss

-Mountain Retreat, a modern cabin by Fearon Hay
+Mountain Retreat, an earth-sheltered modern cabin | Fearon Hay

 The rugged look and feel continues inside where the stone gives way to exposed concrete walls and floors.
 Entry to the cabin is directly to the open kitchen/dining/living area.
 The architects wanted to create a “sense of living in the landscape”, and so the two outer walls are almost entirely glass.
 The glass panels slide away to completely remove the barrier between inside and out.
 The roof is cantilevered over the living area with no support columns to interrupt the views of nearby Lake Wakatipu and the adjacent mountains.
 With the landscape taking precedence, the interior finishes were kept quite subdued.